Hypertension & Stress

 The hormone adrenaline increases your heart rate, raises your blood pressure and increase energy supplies.
 Cortisol (stress hormone) on the other hand, increases the glucose level in the bloodstream, to supply excess requirement of energy for your brain and body cells to meet out the stressful situation.
 Additionally, cortisol halts certain function that is not important during the fight-or-flight situation.
 It affects immune system function, digestion, reproductive function, and growth process.
 Thus, excessive and consistent stress can raise blood pressure as well as affects your overall health.

-- Avoid unnecessary stress - know your own capability and say no to newer responsibilities, avoid peoples, which always stress you, keep away from anxious situations, do not argue with peoples, and keep yourself from stressful environment.
+- Avoid unnecessary stress - know your capability and say no to newer responsibilities, avoid peoples who always stress you, keep away from anxious situations, do not argue with peoples, and keep yourself from a stressful environment.

-- Plan prior to avoid stress - if you feel tension on traffic jam, try choosing alternative routes free from jam even though it takes extra miles to travel.
+- Plan in time to avoiding stress - if you feel tension on a traffic jam, try choosing alternative routes even though it takes extra miles to travel.
 Take a moment, prioritize your job, and stop unnecessary stress.

 - Accept your inability - certain stress events cannot change, try accepting it.
 Share your feelings with your loved once.
 Learn to forgive people instead of getting angry.

-- Get enough sleep - sleeping helps to repair your body and relax your mind.
+- Make sure you get adequate sleep - As sleep deprivation dramatically impairs your body's ability to handle stress.
+Sleeping helps to repair your body and relax your mind.
 Restless and tiredness will increase your stress and get irritated easily.
 On the other hand, if you are stressed you cannot get sound sleep.

-- Breathing techniques, helps relax, train your heart and help to relieve stress.
+- Practicing Pranayama - Breathing techniques helps relax, train your heart and help to relieve stress.
 Sit in a convenient posture, close your eyes, place the palm on the abdomen, and slowly breathe in through the nose (the abdomen should expand).
-Rhythmically breathes in, breathes out, and absorbs the airflow in and out.
-Repeat it for 5 to 10 cycles; you can feel the difference in your relaxed mental state at the end.
+Rhythmically breathes in, breathes out, and listen the airflow in and out.
+Repeat it for 5 to 10 cycles; you can feel the difference in your relaxed mental state.

-- Yoga nidra means "yogic sleep" or "sleep of the yogis"; it works very effectively on mental-resolve, will power, resolutions and provides physical and mental calmness thus useful for insomnias.
+- Yoga Nidra - means "Yogic sleep" or "sleep of the yogis"; it works very effectively on mental-resolve, will power, resolutions and provides physical and mental calmness thus useful for insomniacs.
 Yoga Nidra helps in restoring harmony by way of relaxation.

-- Eye palming is the practice by Indians and Chinese for thousands of years; it can relax eyestrain, eye fatigue, and mental stress.
-Indian Yogis & Chinese Taoists practiced eye palmed for thousands of years.
+- Eye Palming is the practice by Indians and Chinese for thousands of years; it can relax eyestrain, eye fatigue, and mental stress.
+Indian Yogis & Chinese Taoists practiced eye palming for thousands of years.
 It is very much beneficial for eye relaxation.